 Review details and current rates

-Review the current list of employers and sites covered by the Fair Wages for New Yorkers Act:
+Review the current lists of employers and sites covered by the Fair Wages for New Yorkers Act:

 HPD Covered Developers Under 6-134